 - introducing computer games and augmented reality to visitors

-To create a display worthy of Lanchester, it is hoped that enthusiasts and the public will wish to donate Lanchester artefacts, photos, documents etc to the LIA.
-Most urgently needed are parts to make up the front half of the 1930s Lanchester car for public display: a radiator shell, grille and cap, head and side lamps, front bumper, windscreen surround, front axle, hubs and caps, shock absorbers, two front wheels, two matching tyres, brake drums, spring sets, two front wings, bonnet top, scuttle, and two front doors.
-Please note that even a smashed engine and gearbox, for example, will be gratefully received as more internal components will thus be visible and this half a car really isn’t going anywhere!
+To create the next phase of the Lanchester Interactive Archive and its display worthy of Lanchester, it is hoped that enthusiasts and the public will wish to donate Lanchester artefacts, photos, documents etc to the LIA.
+Most urgently needed are chrome-plated side, head and spot lamps, a chrome front bumper, 1932 chrome handbrake, and shock absorbers.
+An worthless engine and gearbox will also be gratefully received as more internal components can be made visible – this ‘car’ really isn’t going anywhere!

 For more information about this great Lanchester project that we can all share and enjoy, please contact Chris Clark, Lanchester Historian (and volunteer at Coventry University since 1983).